philmph/philmph.github.io/content/posts/4/index.md

 ---

-After fixing the value we do get a result:
+After the quick fix we get a result:

 ```bash
 ~ tofu plan